chris-short/chrisshort.net/content/post/video-devopsdays-raleigh-2017.md

 +++

 As previously mentioned, [I spoke at DevOpsDays Raleigh](/devopsdays-raleigh-2017-the-dark-side-of-devops/).
-It was an awesome experience!
-Videos from the event were recently released and I wanted to share them here.
+It was an awesome experience organizing and participating at the event!
+Videos from DevOpsDays Raleigh 2017 were [recently released on YouTube](https://www.youtube.com/channel/UC4Xs0UbAdDaMRmStzhSsSag/videos).
+I wanted to take a moment to share the one's I was a subject in here.

 The first video is from my Dark Side of DevOps talk.
 The second video is from Ignite Karoke the second day (which I highly recommend).

 The Dark Side of DevOps - Chris Short

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/P6Wvt5GUvlU" frameborder="0" allowfullscreen></iframe>

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>